JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/polls.md

 ---
 title: "Polls"
-description: "You can create polls to ask viewers their opinion."
+description: "You can create polls to ask viewers their opinion"
-weight: 330
+weight: 340
 chapter: false
 ---